yniverz/WayPointDB-AirTag-Integration/README.md

 - Sign into your iCloud account on the Mac User you want to use for AirTags
 - Ensure FindMy is enabled in the iCloud settings on the Mac User
 - Ensure Location Services is enabled on the Mac User
-- Ensure you have the correct MacOS version (11.13-14.x)
+- Ensure you have a supported MacOS version (11.13-14.3.1)

 # Installation